julienetie/run-once/README.md

 # run-once
-Simply do something once, or once under a condition using a custom name space.
+Simply do something once, or once under a condition using custom namespaces.

 ```javascript
 function colorOfTheSky(color){